SinghTanisha16/flutter-neumorphic/README.md

 >
 > - <b>My UPI id:</b> singhtanisha16@paytm

-### Note: flutter-neomorphic is not directly and/or indirectly associated/affiliated with Flutter or Google LLC.
+### Note: flutter-neumorphic is not directly and/or indirectly associated/affiliated with Flutter or Google LLC.

 ## Copyright-and-license